Duckers/FuseJS-ViewModel/README.md

 * Plain Observables are hard to teach, hard to learn and hard to debug when something goes wrong.
 * Experienced JS users are more familiar with a stricter component model (Vue, React, Angular)
-* The current vanilla Fuse pattern encourages non-strict view model code (dependent on `this` and non-standard injected symbols)
+* The current (0.27) vanilla Fuse pattern encourages non-strict view model code, where `this` has a defined meaning in the root scope  and non-standard symbols are injected.
+This `ViewModel` class intends to wraps that up so we get complete strict mode.
 * `ViewModel` can be implemented as a plain JS layer that results in a tree of Observables, requiring no new protocol between JS and UX.

 ## Usage